basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

-In general, strongly consistent Riak is more sensitive to the number of nodes in the cluster than eventually consistent Riak, due to the quorum requirements mentioned above.
-While Riak is designed to withstand a variety of failure scenarios that make nodes in the cluster unreachable, such as hardware or network failure, we nonetheless recommend that you limit the number of nodes that you intentionally down or reboot, because having multiple nodes leave the cluster at once can threaten quorum and thus affect the viability of some or all strongly consistent operations.
+In general, strongly consistent Riak is more sensitive to the number of nodes in the cluster than eventually consistent Riak, due to the quorum requirements described above.
+While Riak is designed to withstand a variety of failure scenarios that make nodes in the cluster unreachable, such as hardware or network failure, we nonetheless recommend that you limit the number of nodes that you intentionally down or reboot.
+Having multiple nodes leave the cluster at once can threaten quorum and thus affect the viability of some or all strongly consistent operations, depending on the size of the cluster.

-If you're using strong consistency and you do need to reboot multiple nodes, we recommend rebooting nodes very carefully.
+If you're using strong consistency and you do need to reboot multiple nodes, we recommend rebooting them very carefully.
 Rebooting nodes too quickly in succession can force the cluster to lose quorum and thus to be unable to service strongly consistent operations.
 The best strategy is to reboot nodes one at a time and wait for each node to rejoin